matbrgz/guarahooks/CONTRIBUTING.md

-# Contributing to GuaraHooks
+# Contributing to guarahooks

-Thank you for your interest in contributing to GuaraHooks!
+Thank you for your interest in contributing to guarahooks!
 We appreciate your support and look forward to your contributions.
-This guide will help you understand the directory structure and provide detailed instructions on how to add a new hook to GuaraHooks.
+This guide will help you understand the directory structure and provide detailed instructions on how to add a new hook to guarahooks.

 ## Getting Started